-Another expected change has been an increase in the FTES of about 15%, and a drop in
+Another expected change has been an increase in the FTES of about 15%, and a drop in WSCH/FTEF of about 5%.

-WSCH/FTEF of about 5%.
 Clearly, our physics program has expanded significantly.
-Cicarry, our physics program has expanded significantly.

 B. Program-Set Standard for Successful Course Completion Rates

 Your program-set standard for successful course completion rates (i.e., number of grades of 'A', 'B', 'C', 'CR', and 'P' divided by total grades) is calculated by averaging successful course completion rates for your program over a five-year period and then multiplying that result by 95%.